waveform80/picamera/docs/fov.rst

 --------------

 Firstly, the still port.
-Whenever this is used to capture images, it (briefly) forces the camera's capture resolution to the maximum so that images are captured using the full area of the sensor.
-Once the capture is complete the previous capture resolution is restored.
-If the preview is running at the time of the capture you will briefly see the field of view increase and then decrease again as this mode change occurs.
+Whenever this is used to capture images, it (briefly) forces the camera's mode to the only supported still mode (see :ref:`camera_modes`) so that images are captured using the full area of the sensor.
+It also appears to perform a considerable amount of post-processing on captured images so that they appear higher quality.

-The output is subsequently scaled to the camera's currently configured output :attr:`~picamera.PiCamera.resolution`.
 The still port is used by the various :meth:`~picamera.PiCamera.capture` methods when their ``use_video_port`` parameter is ``False`` (which it is by default).

 The Video Port
 --------------

-The video port is somewhat simpler in that it never changes the camera's capture resolution.
-Hence, by default, it only captures using the 1440x1080 pixels in the center of the camera's sensor, scaling the result to the camera's currently configured output :attr:`~picamera.PiCamera.resolution`.
+The video port is somewhat simpler in that it never changes the camera's mode.

-However, as described above, when the configured output resolution is the maximum, the capture resolution is also set to the maximum, causing the full area of the camera's sensor to be used (with a reduced framerate of 15fps).
-Unfortunately, at this resolution video recording does not work (due to hardware limitations) although still captures can work.

 The video port is used by the :meth:`~picamera.PiCamera.start_recording` method (for recording video), and is also used by the various :meth:`~picamera.PiCamera.capture` methods when their ``use_video_port`` parameter is ``True``.
+Images captured from the video port tend to have a "grainy" appearance, much more akin to a video frame than the images captured by the still port (the author suspects the still port may be taking an average of several frames).

 The Preview Port
 ----------------

-The preview port operates more or less identically to the video port (captures using the reduced area by default, but uses the full sensor when the camera is configured for maximum resolution, at a reduced framerate).
+The preview port operates more or less identically to the video port.
 As the preview port is never used for encoding we won't mention it further in this section.

 Encoders
 --------